Get Oracle Licensing Intelligence

 Control Audit Communications

-If an Oracle audit notice arrives, channel all communications through a single point of contact (procurement/legal).
+If an Oracle audit notice arrives, channel all communications through a single point of contact (procurement or legal).
 Never submit data without review.
 Only provide what the contract scope requires.
 Our Oracle Audit Defence Service manages this process to protect your commercial position.

 Need a GoldenGate licence assessment or facing an Oracle audit?
 Our specialists know every compliance trap.